Rushikesh-Kharat/Covid19-India-Exploratory-Data-Analysis/README.md

 - **Website Structure**: The target website frequently changed its structure, which required constant adjustments to the scraping code.

-- **Rate Limiting**: To avoid getting blocked, we had to implement rate limiting and proxy rotation strategies.

 ### 2. Data Transformation

 Converting the scraped data, which was in JSON format, into the required dataframes and CSV files was another challenge.
 Key challenges in this phase included: